Skill Demand Index

 Which roles need Data Architecture most:

-Marketing positions drive 50% of demand.
-Software Engineering also frequently list Data Architecture as a requirement.
-Skills commonly paired with Data Architecture include Stakeholder Management and Communication.
+Data Analysis positions drive 50% of demand.
+Software Engineering and Marketing also frequently list Data Architecture as a requirement.
+Skills commonly paired with Data Architecture include SQL and Data Analysis.

 Depth Level Distribution